GoThereGit/ALT/CFP.md

   - Organizers: Adam Anderson, Luis Sáenz, Morris Alper, Shai Gordin

 # How to Participate
-* Each participant team has to register in the shared tasks pages above.
+* Each participating team needs to register through the shared tasks pages above during March 15 to April 15, 2023.
 * Download the training data after April 15, 2023.
-* Submit running results before June 7, 2023.
+* Submit the result by June 7, 2023.
-* Submit technique report before June 15, 2023.
+* Submit the technical report by June 15, 2023.
-* Attend workshop in-person or online on Spet.
-4, 2023.
+* Attend workshop in-person or online on September 4, 2023.
 * For any questions, please contact the oganizers.

 # Oganizers